 Service Desks

-In contrast, service desks have a business-centered approach, specifically aimed at providing excellent service to end-users.
-They encompasses a range of IT service management (ITSM) activities and prioritize the overall needs and objectives of the business.
+Service desks take a business-centered approach aimed at providing excellent IT support across the organization.
+They encompass a range of IT service management (ITSM) activities and prioritize the overall needs and objectives of the business.

 Service Desk Benefits